noodlemanifold/Noodle-Unity-Starter-Kit/Assets/StarterKit/CheatSheet/CheatSheet.md

 void OnTriggerExit(Collider col){}//called once the tick a collider exits a trigger
                             //called on both the trigger and the entering collider
-                            //parameter col is the other collider of the interaction void OnCollisionEnter(Collision col){}//called once the tick two colliders start colliding
+                            //parameter col is the other collider of the interaction
-                            //called on both involved colliders
-                            //parameter col contains all the info of the collision void OnCollisionStay(Collision col){}//called every tick for every collision this object is involved in
-                            //called on both involved colliders
-                            //parameter col contains all the info of the collision void OnCollisionExit(Collision col){}//called once the tick two colliders start colliding
-                            //called on both involved colliders
-                            //parameter col contains all the info of the collision

 //loop ends here
 ```